 Role of the Trustee Board

-The role of the Trustee Board is to ensure that all beneficiaries receive the benefits to which they are entitled by administering the scheme in line with the Trust Deed and Regulations, and pay the benefits.
+The role of the Trustee Board is to ensure that all beneficiaries receive the benefits to which they are entitled by administering the scheme in line with the Trust Deed and Regulations and the law.
 The Trustee must always act impartially in a manner it believes to be fair and equitable having regard to the different classes of beneficiaries.

-In practice, the Trustee delegates the day-to-day running of the SCPF to the Trustee Service Unit and the investment activities to the Investment Manager.
-The Trustee is also required to appoint external professional advisers to help manage the SCPF; these include a Scheme Actuary, investment adviser and legal adviser.
+In practice, the Trustee delegates the day-to-day running of the SCPF to the Trustee Service Unit in Shell International Limited and the investment activities to Shell Asset Management Company B.V.
+The Trustee is also required to appoint other professional advisers to help manage the SCPF; these include a Scheme Actuary, investment adviser and legal adviser.

-There are also two Committees of the Board - the Investment Committee and the Technical and Communications Committee.
+The two main Committees of the Board are the Investment and Funding Committee and the Risk and Operations Committee.
 Under their terms of reference, these Committees have delegated authority over certain decisions or act in a monitoring or advisory capacity.
 Each Trustee Director is a member of at least one Committee.
 These Committees also meet at least four times each year.